French actor Michel Piccoli, arthouse star, is dead at 94

 In Europe, Piccoli won a host of accolades, including Best Actor in Cannes in 1980 for “A Leap In The Dark” by Marco Bellochio and a Silver Bear at the Berlin Film Festival in 1982 for “Strange Affair” by Pierre Granier-Deferre.

-The actor’s last major role was in 2011’s Nanni Moretti’s “Habemus Papam,” which premiered in competition at the Cannes Film Festival.
+The actor’s last major role was in 2011’s Nanni Moretti’s “We Have a Pope,” which premiered in competition at the Cannes Film Festival.

 Piccoli was married three times, to Éléonore Hirt, the singer Juliette Greco and finally to Ludivine Clerc.
 He had one daughter from his first marriage, Anne-Cordélia.
 Piccoli stayed with Clerc, whom he married in 1978, until his death.